sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 - I've noticed some page refresh issues when going from desktop to mobile (or mobile to mobile with the developer tools), specially in "Home" page and "Music" page.
 Opening the collapsed menu and selecting a page displays the page correctly.
 If the collapsed menu icon is not visible click on the band's logo on the top left corner then the "Home" page should be successfully displayed.

-- Opening the photo links from "Photo" page in a new browser has poor performances.
-It has to be improved in the future.

 Back to [top](#TableOfContents)

 ---